thorrockstar/pulsar_p3_repmod_odin/README.md

 Module Types
 ============

-This project contains the 'Odin' board, that can be used, if the original Litronix dotty LED display could be rescued.
-The 'Loki' module can be used if the original display is broken and shall be replaced with four USSR made ALS314A single digit displays.
+This project contains two different boards.
+The 'Odin' board, that can be used, if the original Litronix dotty LED display could be rescued.
+The 'Loki' board, that can be used if the original display is broken and shall be replaced with four USSR made ALS314A single digit displays with common cathodes.
+You can also compile the firmware binary for the 'Loki' board for using AL304G single digit displays with common anodes instead.
+If using the AL304G displays use resistors with about 140 Ohms instead of 105 Ohms.
+See the comments in the schematics.

 License Agreement
 =================